Skip to content ↓

 The enrichment activities and responsibilities that we offer broaden students’ skills, give them confidence, demonstrate their maturity and can impress university admission tutors and employers.

 In Y12 - All students take part in our house system as they lead and act as role models to younger students.
 These roles include paired reading, number cousins and peer mentoring.
 We also offer, The Duke of Edinburgh's Gold Award, book club, Oxbridge support, extended project qualification, institute of financial studies award, Film Club, Debate club.
 Students can also take a first aid qualification, take part in Drama and Music, interview training, a day visit to a local university and careers conventions.
-AND… if there is something we don’t offer and students want to start a club up, we let them!
+AND… if there is something we don’t offer and students want to start a club, we let them!

 In Y13 - Students are given the opportunity to pick up enhancement opportunities, these range from Institute of financial studies, general studies, teaching course, work experience, employability skills, extended project and peer mentoring.